 The George Inn, London Bridge

-In the age before trains, stagecoach routes were important to trade and travel, only they were slower than the modes of transport that would come later.
+In the age before trains, stagecoach routes were important to trade and travel.
+Only they were slower than the modes of transport that would come later.
 This meant that coaching inns were key to providing rest breaks for weary passengers, horses and drivers.
 This was one such place and it is absolutely stunning.

 Some say William Shakespeare frequented this pub due to its closeness to his Southwark theaters like The Globe Theatre and the Rose.
 This makes it another of London’s oldest pubs that Charles Dickens mentions, this time in the novel Little Dorrit.

-Visting a London?
+Visiting London?
 A pub crawl is a must.

 The Mayflower, Rotherhithe

-Cute, quaint and surrounded by cobbled streets, The Mayflower has romance written all over it.
+Cute, quaint, and surrounded by cobbled streets, The Mayflower has romance written all over it.

 Just over the river from the Prospect of Whitby, the area of Rotherhithe is where a group of pilgrims set sail in July 1620 to build new lives in the new world.
 In this ancient pub, you can sign the Mayflower Descendants book they keep behind the bar, provided you can verify your connection.